What Causes Hair Loss? Every Trigger Explained

 Postpartum

-The body undergoes major hormonal changes during pregnancy, which at first seem great for your locks since they often become lush and shiny.
-But the hormonal fluctuations lead to hair loss after delivery and sometimes even eyelash loss during pregnancy or postpartum.
+The body undergoes major hormonal changes during pregnancy, which often results in the hair growing longer and stronger.
+But hormonal fluctuations can also lead to hair loss after delivery.
 Most hairs will go into their resting phase during pregnancy, so once the hormones normalize after delivery, much of that hair is shed.
 This hair loss is usually temporary, and soon enough, new hairs grow back.
-Hair loss during pregnancy, on the other hand, is not normal and may signal nutritional deficiency.

 Medical Conditions and Medications